JuliaData/DataFrames.jl/CONTRIBUTING.md

 * run `julia make.jl` from the `/docs` directory;
 * check the output in `doc/_build/html/` to make sure the changes are correct;
 * commit your changes and open a pull request.
-* preferred style of docstring,
+* a preferred structure of docstring for a function is:
-  + signature
+  + list of accepted signatures;
-  + what function does
+  + a short information what function does;
-  + description of its arguments
+  + description of its arguments;
-  + additional details if needed
+  + additional details if needed;
-  + examples
+  + examples.

 ## Adding a new docstring to `src/`